-A. A PCR-free library was subjected to electrophoretic
+A. A PCR-free library was subjected to electrophoretic analysis.

-In PCR-free workflows it is difficult to obtain accurate average fragment sizes from electrophoretic systems, as molecules flanked by adapters with long singlestranded terminals migrate anomalously in gel matrices, thereby appearing to be longer than they truly are.
+In PCR-free workflows it is difficult to obtain accurate average fragment sizes from electrophoretic systems, as molecules flanked by adapters with long single-stranded terminals migrate anomalously in gel matrices, thereby appearing to be longer than they truly are.
 Easy workarounds for this problem include the following:

-in concentration calculations.
-This approach is only feasible if no size selection was performed, or if the size selection parameters were optimized to preserve the size Amplify a small aliquot of the PCR-free library for 2 - 5 cycles prior to electrophoretic analysis.
-Amplification will render all molecules fully double-stranded, and yield
+- Use the average length of the fragmented DNA plus the total length of the two adapters (usually ~140 bp) as an estimate for the average library fragment size in concentration calculations.
+This approach is only feasible if no size selection was performed, or if the size selection parameters were optimized to preserve the size distribution of the fragmented DNA. - Amplify a small aliquot of the PCR-free library for 2 5 cycles (followed by a 1X bead cleanup) prior to electrophoretic analysis.
+Amplification will render all molecules fully doublestranded, and yield a reliable size determination from the electrophoretic assay.